RichStone/richstone.github.io/_posts/2018-09-02-regression-analysis.md

   - ml
 ---

 > Regression Analysis is one of the most essential techniques in the field of machine learning.
-Get a nice overview here:
+But did you know that there are more types of regression than Linear and Logistic Regression?
+At the end of this short refresher you will also find advice on which type to use for your models.
+Enjoy!

 <img src="/assets/images/math/regression-analysis/Regression-1.png" alt="regression info graphic"/>
 <img src="/assets/images/math/regression-analysis/Regression-2.png" alt="regression info graphic"/>